-The Delaware Valley Regional High School will maintain ongoing communication with the Hunterdon County Health Department, the Hunterdon County School Districts, and the NJDOE through the Hunterdon County Office.
+The Chief School Administrator will maintain ongoing communication with the Hunterdon County Health Department, the Hunterdon County School Districts, and the NJDOE through the Hunterdon County Office.

-Knowing that SARS-COV-2 may impact certain areas of the region and county differently, it is vitally important to maintain ongoing communication with the Hunterdon County Health Department and the NJDOH to ascertain information regarding transmission levels at the regional and local levels.
-This information will be used to make informed decisions regarding DVRHS procedures and may necessitate changes to existing protocols.
+Knowing that SARS-COV-2 may impact certain areas of the region and county differently, it is vitally important to maintain continuous communication with the Hunterdon County Health Department and the NJDOH to ascertain information regarding transmission levels at the regional and local levels.
+This information will be used to make informed decisions regarding FES procedures and may necessitate changes to existing protocols.